Skip to main content

 Recommendations for Educators and Administrators

-1. Start with small, controlled pilot programs to test AI agents
+1. Start with small, controlled pilot programs to test AI assistants

 2. Implement comprehensive teacher training and ongoing professional development